-Use these simple painting tips and tricks from the pros to make the process faster and less messy — and ensure a gorgeous end result.
+Use these simple painting tips and tricks from the pros to make the process faster and less messy — and ensure a fresh, modern look for your home.

-1. Soak Brushes in Fabric Softener to Keep Bristles Soft
+#1 Soak Brushes in Fabric Softener to Keep Brushes Soft

 When painting around a large, awkward item you want to keep clean, like a toilet or a standalone sink, surround it with plastic wrap to keep drips from destroying its finish.

 For an extra tight wrap, choose a wrap with an adhesive backing — your hardware store will even carry special painter’s plastic wrap, if you really want to go all out — which will help it stick to the surface and prevent the odd drop from inching its way in.
 Once you’ve finished the job, just unwrap for a paint-free finish.

 #3 Use Vanilla and Lemon Extracts to Reduce Paint Odor

 Paint’s intense odor can get really old really fast.
 Overpower it with a little bit of vanilla.

 Although there are vanilla-scented products specifically designed to use with paint, you can get the same effect with what’s in your kitchen cabinet.

 For darker paints, add a couple drops of vanilla extract (artificial is fine) per gallon to reduce the nasty smell and keep your room smelling sweet for weeks to come.

 Because you don’t want the tint of vanilla to ruin the color of your paint, swap it with lemon extract for light-colored paints.